frequently asked questions

-Yes.
-All cosmetic procedures need a follow up appointment to address a number of things: any issues you may be having, color can be adjusted, brow thickness and/or size can be added, this is also an opportunity to a little bolder once you feel more comfortable with the process and your healed tattoo.
-This appointment can also be looked at as a 'perfecting session'.
+All cosmetic procedures need a follow-up appointment to address a number of things: some spots may heal lighter, strokes can be added, minor touch-ups to strokes, symmetry, color and/or density.
+This is also an opportunity to go a little bolder once you feel more comfortable with the process and your healed tattoo.

 how long does it last?